Legionella Risk Assessment

 A consultant will attend your site to undertake a Risk Assessment to assist you in complying with the Approved Code of Practice (ACoP) L8 “The Control of Legionella Bacteria in Water Systems” (Fourth Edition)

-We will provide a clear and comprehensive report (Legionella Risk Assessment) including a detailed description of the water systems and a summary of the current management system in place.
+We will provide a clear and comprehensive report (Legionella Risk Assessment) including a detailed description of the water systems and a summary of the current management system in place as well as any remedial works needed quoted for.